 When a Customer Cancels Their Service

-While we mentioned that unhappy customers are more likely to leave quietly than provide negative feedback, proactively asking them for feedback may help you understand where your business may be falling short of expectations.
+While unhappy customers are more likely to leave quietly than provide negative feedback, proactively asking them for feedback may help you understand where your business may be falling short of expectations.

 If you’re able to quickly identify solutions, you may even be able to prevent those initially unhappy customers from going elsewhere.

-Understanding why customers dropped your business can help you implement better customer experience strategies so that you retain more future customers.
+Understanding why customers dropped your business can also help you implement better customer experience strategies moving forward so that you retain future customers.

-For example, gyms should always ask for feedback via an exit survey if a usually regular visitor drops off or cancels their subscription.
-Law firms and doctors’ offices who may have a set of regular visitors should remember to ask for feedback if a customer suddenly leaves the service.
+For example, gyms should always ask for feedback via an exit survey if a regular visitor drops off or cancels their subscription.
+Law firms and doctors’ offices that may have a set of regular visitors should remember to ask for feedback if a customer suddenly leaves the service.